 Section Parameter Description CronJobs ScheduleYou can specify a schedule on a daily, weekly, or monthly basis.
 You can also specify a cron expression.
 A con expression is a string of six or seven fields that are separated with five or six spaces.
 Each field describes an individual detail of the schedule.
 Specify the cron expression in the following format:

 For more information, see Cron Expressions.

-- Allow: allows Jobs to run concurrently.
-Concurrent Jobs compete for cluster resources.
+- Allow: allows Jobs to concurrently run.
+Concurrent Jobs may compete for cluster resources.

-- Forbid: disallows Jobs to run concurrently.
+- Forbid: disallows Jobs to concurrently run.
 If a Job is not complete within the schedule, the next Job is skipped.

 - Replace: If a Job is not complete within the schedule, the Job is skipped.